trvinh/trvinh.github.io/_posts/2017-10-07-my-first-contribution-ever.markdown

 30                 Homo        genus    9605
 31         Homo sapiens      species    9606
 ```
-Bastian opened an [issue](https://github.com/ropensci/taxize/issues/611#issuecomment-328168051) in *taxize* github repository.
+Bastian opened an <a href="https://github.com/ropensci/taxize/issues/611#issuecomment-328168051" target="_blank">issue</a> in *taxize* github repository.
 At that time, I could already solve the issue (*mostly*) with my Perl code.
-But while writing the manuscript for [PhyloProfile](https://f1000research.com/posters/6-1782), we decided to convert the Perl code into R, so that we don't have many scripts in many different languages in one program :-D
+But while writing the manuscript for <a href="https://f1000research.com/posters/6-1782" target="_blank">PhyloProfile</a>, we decided to convert the Perl code into R, so that we don't have many scripts in many different languages in one program :-D

-Eventually, I've not only improved the sorting result while implementing the algorithm in R (by using [APE tree object](https://www.rdocumentation.org/packages/ape/versions/4.1)), but I could also rewrite the `class2tree()` function to include the full taxonomy information for creating the species tree.
+Eventually, I've not only improved the sorting result while implementing the algorithm in R (by using <a href="https://www.rdocumentation.org/packages/ape/versions/4.1" target="_blank">APE tree object</a>), but I could also rewrite the `class2tree()` function to include the full taxonomy information for creating the species tree.
 By that I can sucessfully reconstruct the NCBI taxonomy tree, yahooo!!

 <img src="/images/taxize/tree_mod.png" style="width:454px;height:328px;">

-Bastian and I made a [pull request](https://github.com/ropensci/taxize/pull/634) in *taxize*.
+Bastian and I made a <a href="https://github.com/ropensci/taxize/pull/634" target="_blank">pull request</a> in *taxize*.
 He helped me to run the tests they require.
-And finally, my [code](https://gist.github.com/trvinh/6208c21b409a776892a37333a686387b) & our effort have been accepted ^_^
+And finally, my <a href="https://gist.github.com/trvinh/6208c21b409a776892a37333a686387b" target="_blank">code</a> & our effort have been accepted ^_^

 <blockquote class="twitter-tweet" data-lang="de"><p lang="en" dir="ltr">🎉 to <a href="https://twitter.com/trvinh_?ref_src=twsrc%5Etfw">@trvinh_</a> for his first contribution to an open source package! 🍾 <a href="https://t.co/PfGF22kvLy">https://t.co/PfGF22kvLy</a></p>&mdash; Bastian Greshake (@gedankenstuecke) <a href="https://twitter.com/gedankenstuecke/status/916569912851812353?ref_src=twsrc%5Etfw">7.
 Oktober 2017</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>